 GHS Label Elements

-OSHA has updated the requirements for labeling of hazardous chemicals under its Hazard Communication Standard (HCS).
-As of June 1, 2015, all labels will be required to have pictograms, a signal word, hazard and precautionary statements, the product identifier, and supplier identification.
-This transition process has already begun.
+OSHA has updated the requirements for labeling of hazardous chemicals under its Hazard Communication Standard.
+All labels are required to have pictograms, a signal word, hazard and precautionary statements, the product identifier, and supplier identification.
 It is important that chemical users understand these changes.

 Safety Data Sheets

 Includes the Globally Harmonized System (GHS) product identifier; other means of identification; recommended use of the chemical and restricted use; supplier’s details (including name, address, phone number, etc.); and emergency phone number.